 In order to directly translate the information contained in the 2021 Disparity Study to this goal methodology, Alaska DOT&PF weighted the base figure by procurement type in order to provide the most accurate estimation of the level of DBE participation reasonably expected absent the effects of discrimination.
+The figures below are based on projected FAA expenditure amounts for FFY 2023 - 2025 in each Region and by Work Type.
 This process ensures that the availability of DBEs in procurement types which receive larger percentages of federal funding are weighted more heavily.